davidhyongae2/network/ReadME.md

 #### Compiling, Training, and Evaluating the Model

-The neural network model using Tensorflow Keras contains working code that performs the following steps:
-The number of layers, the number of neurons per layer, and activation function are defined  <br>
+The neural network model using Tensorflow Keras contains working code that performs the following steps: the number of layers, the number of neurons per layer, and activation function are defined  <br>

-An output layer with an activation function is created  <br>
+An output layer with an activation function creates:  <br>

-There is an output for the structure of the model  <br>
+output for the structure of the model  <br>
-There is an output of the model’s loss and accuracy <br>
+output of the model’s loss and accuracy <br>
 The model's weights are saved every 5 epochs <br>
 The results are saved to an HDF5 file  <br>